St. Andrew's Anglican Church, Moscow: Confiscation and renewal

 The church was confiscated in 1920 and the chaplain, the Rev. Frank North, was expelled from Russia.
 He later served in Helsinki, officially as the chaplain to Helsinki and Moscow.
 During the following 71 years, the Helsinki chaplain would occasionally conduct services at the British Embassy in Moscow.

 The church and parsonage were used by the Soviets as a hostel for girls and to house diplomats from Finland and Estonia.
 In 1964 Melodiya took over the church as a recording studio.

 Dmitry Shostakovich and Mstislav Rostropovich both recorded at Melodiya's St. Andrew's studio.

 Following perestroika, on 15 July 1991 the Helsinki chaplain, the Rev. Tyler Strand, celebrated the first Eucharist at St. Andrew's since 1920.
 Regular services began soon after.
 The Rev. Canon Chad Coussmaker was appointed permanent chaplain in 1993.
 The Rev. Dr Canon Simon Stephens served as chaplain from 1999 to June 2014.
 The current chaplain is Canon Malcolm Rogers.

 Queen Elizabeth II visited the church on 19 October 1994 and agreed with Russian president Boris Yeltsin that the church would be returned.
 Russian prime minister Viktor Chernomyrdin signed the order to return the property to religious use, though in Russia, all religious property is officially state owned, with the congregation only having the right to use the property.
 Chernomyrdin's order was not immediately effective, with the property re-registered to the state only in January 2008 and Melodiya occupying parts of the property until about 2001.

-Everyone is welcome to attend St. Andrew's, and the congregation includes people from Great Britain, the United States, Canada, Australia, New Zealand, India, Uganda, South Africa, Zimbabwe, Nigeria, Southern Sudan, Kenya and other countries with an Anglican heritage.
-Attendance is about 150 each Sunday and about 200 at Christmas and Easter.
+Contemporary congregation includes people from Great Britain, the United States, Canada, Australia, New Zealand, India, Uganda, South Africa, Zimbabwe, Nigeria, Southern Sudan, Kenya and other countries with an Anglican heritage.